-This summer all face to face classes at U of I have been cancelled due to the Covid 19 Virus.
-Therefore, we are migrating online.
-High school educators are invited to join us for a FREE intensive ONLINE professional development opportunity blending design research, design thinking and case study exploration.
+During the summer of 2020 all face to face classes at U of I were cancelled due to the Covid 19 Virus.
+Therefore, we migrated online.
+High school educators joined us for a FREE intensive ONLINE professional development opportunity blending design research, design thinking and case study exploration.

 The course will investigate design research methods based on the book, The Pocket Universal Methods of Design and introduce design case studies utilizing the book, Iconic Design: 50 Stories About 50 Things.
 The design research method utilized in human centered design and its application within high school curriculums will provide a core of implementable design thinking activities for teachers.

-Although there are many online design courses available, the DTPSS class is tailored specifically to the needs, opportunities and constraints of the secondary school teacher.
+Although there are many online design courses available, DTPSS classes are tailored specifically to the needs, opportunities and constraints of the secondary school teacher.
 Our goal is that participants will come away with ideas for design activities that could be implemented into their high school design curriculums.

 - Instructor: Cliff Shin, Associate Professor, School of Art and Design